2G, 3G and 4G explained in simple terms

 Which technology to select from 2G, 3G, 4G mobile network?

 If you use voice calls only from you’re mobile, then 2G is enough for you.
+Find more situations when do you need to put your phone in 2G mode.
 But in case you prefer data in mobile, then you can either use 3G or 4G technology.
 As we see the higher speed and more services above, 4G is always seen better than 3G.
 Normally if your phone supports a new technology or you can afford to buy a new phone and the coverage is available in your place, you need to use the latest technology.
 For example: if you are in Capital city, Kathmandu and your phone support 4G, it is better to put your phone in 4G preferred mode.
 But if you have an old SIM card, you also need to change your SIM card and subscribe 4G accordingly.

 Also read: How to activate 4G and use in Ntc, Ncell